More immigrants face deportation: What due process are they owed?

 Mark Krikorian, a longtime advocate of immigration restrictions and executive director of the Center for Immigration Studies, says he’s not opposed to the “novel way” the Trump administration is invoking wartime powers, as “war has changed.”

 Still, “People do have a right to go to court and say ‘I’m not a Tren de Aragua member, and therefore this [proclamation] doesn’t apply to me,’” says Mr. Krikorian.
-After all, “what if an American citizen got picked up?”
+After all, “What if an American citizen got picked up?”

 The government has admitted at least one mistake so far.

 In a court filing, Justice Department lawyers said the administration deported a Salvadoran man living in Maryland to El Salvador last month because of an “administrative error,” the Atlantic reported.
 An immigration judge had previously granted the man a legal protection against deportation.
-Details are still emerging, but the government claims that the federal court now lacks jurisdiction over the matter because he’s no longer in U.S. custody.
+Details are still emerging, but the government claims that the federal court now lacks jurisdiction over the matter because the man is no longer in U.S. custody.

 What is expedited removal?